Telemedicine Frequently Asked Questions (FAQs)

 Medicare: Yes... in certain circumstances.
 Many “telehealth” services, such as remote radiology, pathology and some cardiology, are covered simply as "physician services."
 For traditional fee-for-service beneficiaries living in rural areas, Medicare covers physician services using videoconferencing.
 The ~14 million beneficiaries in Medicare Advantage (managed care) plans, have complete flexibility in using telehealth, as long as their provider offers the service.
 ATA is pushing the Centers for Medicare and Medicaid, and Congress to removing the arbitrary restrictions that limit telehealth coverage, so that all beneficiaries can get this great benefit.
 ATA has a white paper explaining coverage details in Medicare.

 Medicaid: Almost every state Medicaid plan specifically covers at least some telehealth services, however states vary greatly in their coverage.
-State-specific information is available on www.atawiki.org.
+State-specific information is available on www.atawiki.org and the 50 State Telemedicine Gaps Analysis: Coverage and Reimbursement.
 ATA has challenged each state to fully cover telemedicine to increase coverage while simultaneously reducing service costs.

 Do private insurance plans usually cover telemedicine services?